siddharthshah3030/siddharthshah3030.github.io/team memberwsview/README.md

 ## comments

+  - sample one seems amazing
   - sample 4,6,7 are pretty good
-  - sample one seems amazing
   - profile icons and links can be added later on
+  - effects and transitions can be modified
+  - more effects can be added as desired

 ### feel free to give Suggesstions!!